+Feedback is essential for our professional growth: it helps us to identify and build the skills we need for success.
 But asking for feedback can be daunting, particularly when we fear that it might not be wholly positive.

 The SKS (Stop – Keep Doing – Start) Process is the formal name for a short set of questions that you can use when you ask for feedback.
 The questions are simple: